imkanhaiya/interview-questions/README.md

 12. ### What is `z-index` in CSS? controls the stacking order of elements
 - accepts any integer value (positive, negative, or zero)
-- no defined min or max value
+- no defined maximum or minimum value

 ## SCSS Questions